UVA-DSI/Open-Data-Lab/education/Spark19SpDS6003-001/spark_intro.md

 ## Spark Workflow
 1. Setup a context
 2. Use the context to create data frames
-3. Apply functional operations to data frames to perform analysis
+3. Apply operations to extract results

 * nb: we will get into data frame operations next time
 * nb: we will get into other workflows (ML) the time after next